codeworks-secops/gcp-cloud-build/README.md

 * Open the **cloudbuild.yaml** manifest file located in the root of the project

+* What do you think ?

-Set Up the Cloud Build Trigger
+Setup the Cloud Build Trigger
 ===

-* Use the GCP web-based console
+* Use the GCP web-based Console

 * Connect a Github Repository